-Clinic al Instructor Checklist for UAMS Graduate Clinicians: 1 Complete 2 clock hours of continuing education course in supervision.
+Clinical Instructor Checklist for HAMS Graduate Clinicians

+1 Complete 2 clock hours of continuing education course in supervision.
 If completed previously; it counts towards this requirement.
-2 Provide a minimum of 25% direct supervision for therapy services and for evaluation services, per ASHA guidelines.
+2 · · · · · · · · · · · · · · · · · · · Provide a minimum of 25% direct supervision for therapy services and for evaluation services, per ASHA guidelines.
 3 Orient students the facility and provide necessary training that pertains to the facility.
-4 Provide written and/or verbal feedback to the students on a weekly basis.
-5 Update licensure, certification, and certificate of 2 hours of CE of supervision in Calipso.
-6 Utilize Calipso for all evaluations and clinical hours reporting.
-7 Monitor and approve clinical hours Calipso hours weekly.
+4. Provide written and/or verbal feedback to the students on a weekly basis.
+Calipso.
+Utilize Calipso for all evaluations and clinical hours reporting.
+7. Monitor and approve clinical hours Calipso hours weekly.
 8 Rate (evaluate) graduate clinicians in all areas in which hours are approved.
-9 Complete and review Mid-term and Final Evaluations in Calipso with your clinician during specified times.
+9. Complete and review Mid-term and Final Evaluations in Calipso with your clinician during specified times.
 Note: The mid-term evaluation does not get calculated into the final grade.
 Evaluations are not complete until all signatures and dates are entered and the "final submission" box has been checked.
-Grad uate Clinician Checklist for Off-campus placements: 1 Adhere to UAMS COVID-19 policy regarding daily online screener, appropriate universal precautions and exposure/illness procedures.
-2 Submit all hours obtained at off-site to supervisor in Calipso weekly.
-3. Ask questions and seek feedback from the supervisor.
+Gradu ate Clinician Checklist for Off-campus placements: 1 Adhere to UAMS COVID-19 policy regarding symptom online screener, appropriate universal precautions and exposure/illness procedures.
+Submit all hours obtained at off-site to supervisor in Calipso weekly.
+3 Ask questions and seek feedback from the supervisor.
 4 Keep up with hours in which experience is needed and seek out opportunities at the current site.
 5 Discuss performance via mid-term and final with supervisor.
-1000 Keep supervisor informed of academic/clinical requirements that may require an absence from site prior to absence.
+6 Keep supervisor informed of academic/clinical requirements that may require an absence from site prior to absence.
 7 Report to practicum site on time daily.
 8 Follow rules and guidelines for the facility.
 9. Communicate openly with off-campus supervisors.